Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 November 2024 11.30.47 UTC
+- WIB: Rabu, 20 November 2024 12.27.25 UTC
-- WITA: Rabu, 20 November 2024 12.30.47 UTC
+- WITA: Rabu, 20 November 2024 13.27.25 UTC
-- WIT: Rabu, 20 November 2024 13.30.47 UTC
+- WIT: Rabu, 20 November 2024 14.27.25 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature